Visa Traveler

 • Entry granted: 30 days (India) or 7 days (China)

-• Official source: Embassy of the Philippines in India
+• Official source: Embassy of the Philippines in Singapore

 Personal experience: I have been to the Philippines several times using my Indian passport and US visa.
 The immigration procedure at the airport was always quick.
 I was always given a 14-day entry (changed to 30 days in May 2025).